SimasBir/Squares-app/README.md

-# Squares-app
+# Squares-app assignment
- Fullstack single-page application task
+Fullstack single-page application task using .NET and Angular.